plone/documentation/develop/plone/content/archetypes/fields.rst

 Automatically generating description based on body text
 --------------------------------------------------------

-Below is a sample through-the-web Python Script which you can drop to any Plone through Zope Management Interface.
+Below is a through-the-web (ttw) Python Script which you can drop to any Plone through the Management Interface.

-Use case: People are lazy to write descriptions
+Use case: People are lazy to write descriptions (as in Dublin Core metadata).
-(as in Dublin Core metadata).
 You can generate some kind of description by taking the few first sentences of the text.

 This is not perfect, but this is way better than empty description.

 This script will provide one-time operation to automatically generate content item descriptions based on their body text by taking the first three sentences.

 The script will provide logging output to standard Plone log (var/log and stdout if Plone is run in the debug mode).

 Example code::